Copyright Registration

 The observation that copyright registration is not required in the United States, however, has been described as misleading.
 86–87 This is partly because registration remains a prerequisite to filing an infringement suit, 87 and also because important remedies depend on prompt registration—such as attorneys fees and statutory damages.
 90 At least one commentator has questioned whether the conditioning of legal recourse on registration is inconsistent with the United States’ obligations under the Berne Convention regarding “formalities”.90 n.11

-All United States copyright registrations and renewals registered since 1978 have been published online at the Copyright registration Office website. copyright Registrations and renewals prior to 1978 were published in semi-annual softcover Copyright Catalogs.
-For films from 1894 to 1969, inclusive, Library of Congress published hardcover Cumulative Copyright Catalogs, each covering ten or more years.
+All United States copyright registrations and renewals registered since 1978 have been published online at the Copyright Registration Office wRegistrationright Registrations and renewals prior to 1978 were beforen semi-annual softcover Copyright Catalogs.
+For films from 1894 to 1969, inclusive, the Library of Congress the published hardcover Cumulative Copyright Catalogs, each covering ten or more years.

 Copyright registration fee